64kramsystem/personal_notes/bash.md

 eval set -- "$(getopt --options hsc: --long help,shared-folders,cd1-image: --name "$(basename "$0")" -- "$@")"

 # DON'T FORGET THE `shift` commands and the `--` case.
+# Rigorously, one should add the '*' case (internal error), but it's not required.
 #
 while true ; do
   case "$1" in